Emarsys-US/Emarsys-postman-collection/readme.md

   ![Postman import button](./readme-images//import-button.png)
 1. Select The upload files option:
     ![Postman upload files option](./readme-images/upload-files-button.png)
-1. Select each of the files from the package (The readme.md and readme-images folder are okay to select too, but aren't necessary)
+1. Select each of the files from the downloaded package (The readme.md and readme-images folder are okay to select too, but aren't necessary)
     ![Postman file selector with all files from package highlighted](./readme-images/file-selector.png)
-1. Then select the import button to confirm, and the package will be fully installed!
+1. Finally, select the import button to confirm and the package will be fully installed!
   ![Postman interface displaying all the highlighted files, waiting for confirmation to import](./readme-images/final-import-button.png)